Randy Arozarena Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.89).
+- The Red Sox have the 16th-ranked team ERA among all MLB pitching staffs (4.55).

 © 2023 Data Skrive.
 All rights reserved.